-RBR standard instruments facilitate optimal measurement schedules, whether moored, towed, or profiling.
+The instruments come with a Wi-Fi module and twist activation.
 Large storage capacity and reliable battery power facilitate long deployments with higher sampling rates.
 Downloads are quick with USB-C. A dedicated holder makes it simple to replace desiccant before each deployment.
 The calibration coefficients are stored on the instrument, and only one software tool, Ruskin, is required to operate it.
-Datasets can be read directly in Matlab, or exported to Excel, OceanDataView®, or text files.
+Datasets can be read directly in Matlab, or exported to Excel, OceanDataView[®], or text files.

 For a detailed description of using the Ruskin software, see Ruskin User Guide: Standard Instruments3.

-Explore the RBRquartz3 family of instruments featuring an advanced pressure sensor with enhanced stability and exceptionally low drift.
+• Explore the RBRquartz3 family of instruments featuring an advanced pressure sensor with enhanced stability and exceptionally low drift.
 Refer to individual instrument guides, available at the RBR website or with Ruskin software.